 The ТЭМ18ДМ shunting locomotive, mass-produced at BMZ since 2008, is equipped with a 1200 kW (approximately 1600 hp) diesel generator and an alternating-direct current electric transmission.
 The locomotive is capable of speeds up to 100 km/h and a tractive effort of up to 290 kN, making it effective for both shunting and transfer operations at stations and industrial access tracks.

-Particular attention in the design is paid to maintainability: most components and assemblies have a modular layout and are easily accessible for maintenance.
+Special attention in the design is paid to maintainability: most of the units and assemblies have a modular layout and are easily accessible for maintenance.
 The TEM18DM is also equipped with automatic control systems for diesel and traction motor parameters, as well as a modern driver's cab with improved ergonomics and climate control.

 Read more on the topic: